Thomas Bangalter

-Thomas Bangalter ([tɔmɑ bɑ̃ɡaltɛʁ]; born 3 January 1975) is a French musician, record producer, singer, songwriter, DJ and composer.
+Thomas Bangalter ([tɔmɑ bɑ̃ɡaltɛʁ]; born 3 January 1975) is a French musician, DJ, record producer, singer-songwriter, composer, and director.
 He is best known as one half of the former French house music duo Daft Punk, alongside Guy-Manuel de Homem-Christo.
-He has recorded and released music as a member of the trio Stardust, the duo Together, as well as a solo artist.
+He has recorded and released music as a member of the trio Stardust, the duo Together, and as a solo artist.
 Bangalter's work has influenced a wide range of artists in various genres.

 Bangalter owned the music label Roulé until its liquidation in 2018.
-He has provided compositions for films such as Irréversible.
+Since Daft Punk's breakup in 2021, he has released music under his solo label, Alberts & Gothmaan, an anagram of his name.
+He has provided compositions for several films, leading the soundtrack to Irréversible, as well as the ballet Mythologies.
 Outside of music production, his credits include film director and cinematographer.
 Bangalter is the son of French music composer and artist Daniel Vangarde.

 Early life

-Bangalter was born on 3 of January 1975 in Paris, France.
-He began playing the piano at the age of six.
-He has stated that his parents were strict in keeping up his practice, for which he later thanked them.
-His father, Daniel Vangarde, was a songwriter and producer for performers such as the Gibson Brothers, Ottawan, and Sheila B. Devotion.
-As expressed by Bangalter, "I never had any intention to do what my father was doing."
-Bangalter's father is Jewish, but the family did not consider themselves religious.
+Bangalter was born on 3 January 1975 in Paris.
+He began playing the piano at the age of 6, taking lessons from a music staff member of the Paris Opera.
+Bangalter has stated that his parents were strict in keeping up his practice, for which he later thanked them.
+His father, Daniel Vangarde, was a songwriter and producer for performers such as the Gibson Brothers, Ottawan and Sheila B. Devotion.
+As expressed by Bangalter, "I never had any intention to do what my father was doing".
+Bangalter's father is French Jewish, but the family did not consider themselves religious.

 Career

 1987–2000: Early years and Daft Punk formation

-Bangalter met Guy-Manuel de Homem-Christo while attending the Lycée Carnot school in 1987.
+Bangalter met Guy-Manuel de Homem-Christo while attending the Lycée Carnot in 1987.
 They discovered their mutual fascination with films and music of the 1960s and 1970s, "very basic cult teenager things, from Easy Rider to the Velvet Underground."
 They and Laurent Brancowitz eventually joined to form an indie rock trio called Darlin', in which Bangalter performed bass guitar.
 Bangalter felt that "It was still maybe more a teenage thing at that time.
 It's like, you know, everybody wants to be in a band."
 A negative review from Melody Maker magazine referred to their music as "a daft punky thrash", which inspired Bangalter and de Homem-Christo's new band name.

-Shortly before reaching the age of 18, Daft Punk grew interested in electronic music, which led Brancowitz to leave the group in pursuit of efforts with fellow Parisian band Phoenix.
+Shortly before reaching the age of 18, the newly formed Daft Punk became interested in electronic music, which led Brancowitz to leave the group in pursuit of efforts with fellow Parisian band Phoenix.
 In 1993 Bangalter presented a demo of Daft Punk material to Stuart Macmillan of Slam that led to their first single "The New Wave".
 Daniel Vangarde provided valuable advice for the duo.
 "He helped us by presenting to us what the situation was with the record industry and how it worked.
 Knowing that, we made certain choices in order to achieve what we wanted."

-In 1996, Bangalter was in a group known as Da Mongoloids, consisting of Armand Van Helden, Bangalter, and Junior Sanchez, under the record label Strictly Rhythm.
-They created the song Spark da Meth, which was their only song.